About Empty Arms Vermont

 Learn more about Empty Arms Bereavement Support in Massachusetts.

 Chelsea co-founded Empty Arms after moving back to Vermont noticing that adequate peer support for bereaved parents was lacking.
 The Levis Family lost their firstborn, Timothy, suddenly during labor in 2014.
 Since then, Chelsea has become deeply aware of the complexities of grief and pregnancy after loss.
-Through Empty Arms Vermont, she looks forward to extending community support and connecting families and individuals that can know each other through shared grief experiences.
-Chelsea and Jonathan spend most of their time hiking, gardening, and finding new adventures alongside their two living children.
+For her, grief is not a moment to get through, but a lifetime to explore and cultivate.
+Through Empty Arms Vermont, Chelsea works to extend community support and connect families and individuals that can know each other through shared grief experiences.

 Nina joins the board of Empty Arms after nearly a decade of peer support work in the Vermont loss community.
 Nina experienced two late-term miscarriages before being diagnosed with Insufficient Cervix at 19 weeks during her third pregnancy.
 Nina's losses and her subsequent pregnancy after loss experience inspired her to get involved and help others who were grieving the loss of children.
 Nina believes that healing is found in the sharing of stories and the offering of empathy.
 Her goal through peer support is to let others know that no matter how alone they may feel in the moment, there are others out there who know the familiar feeling of grief.
 Nina is a business owner and has sat on the board of numerous other non-profit organizations; she brings business acumen and board expertise to Empty Arms.
 A native Vermonter, Nina lives in Charlotte with her husband and two rainbow babies.
 Nina enjoys skiing, boating, gardening and cooking in her spare time.